-To make good progress through the program, students are expected to have their thesis proposals approved by their committee by the end of their first year in the program.
-If their thesis proposal is not defended by November 1 of year 2, the student will fall out of good standing.
-A student will receive a letter indicating that they have not met the good progress deadline and specifying what they need to do to meet expectations
+To make good progress through the program, students are expected to have their thesis proposals approved by their committee by the end of their first year in the program and no later than November 1 of year 2.
+If a student does not have an approved proposal by January 15 of year 2, the student will fall out of academic good standing.
+The student will receive a letter indicating that they have not met the good progress deadline and specifying what they need to do to meet expectations